skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 ```

 Since the impression tracking is really only a hook, you make consider using
-a custom `useImpressionTracking` instead.
+a custom `useImpressionTracking` hook instead.
 However, this still has the problem
 of needing to create a new component anytime you need to track an impression
 at a specific point in the tree.
 Additionally, click tracking doesn't make
 as much sense as a hook so I'd prefer to keep consistent APIs between the two
 (components).

-This can also easily extend and apply to experimentation or feature toggling.
+This can also easily extend and apply to experimentation or feature toggling
+to dynamically show content depending on a toggle's value.
+It likely could
-It can also reuse these tracking components within since you likely want to
+event reuse these tracking components within since you likely want to
-impression tracking anytime and experiment is (or isn't) rendered.
+track impressions anytime someone sees an experiment.

 ## Data-Fetching

-Another nearly universal product need is some form of data-fetching.
+A nearly universal product need is some form of data-fetching.
 This can
 manifest itself in many ways, but let's say we're fetching some JSON from a
 REST API.
-We probably need a status for while that request is in-flight to
+We probably need a way to differentiate statuses while the request is
-show a loading state, a status if an error occurs, and finally a success
+in-flight, if an error occurs, or when it's successful.
-status along with the data.

 ```typescript
 const FetchExample = () => {